biosurf/biosurf/improvement ideas.md

 * Clustering - Bayesian framework https://arxiv.org/abs/2002.08609
 * "uncleaned" tSNE (or clustering) example - what happens when you don't pre-gate (people do this and it's hard to diagnose the problem)
 * Expand on batch correction algorithms
-* Mike: "In the Cytometrist's Primer, under Citrus:  "Since the clustering is hierarchical, one should be aware that the clusters are not mutually exclusive and some cells will be present in more than one cluster.
-The central cluster (Number 1 on the figure below) contains all cells, Cluster 2 contains a subset of the cells in cluster 1, cluster 3 contains a subset of the cells in cluster 2, etc."
-- Is there a figure missing there?
-I don't see any node labelings.
-I seem to recall a nice "nested" set of circles in the previous version of Biosurf, which more clearly explained the point....."
 * Consider adding data sets from mike's list
 * MetaCyto tool looks very interesting
 * clustRcheck could also be valuable